MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 ---
-title: Create a table in Azure Data Explorer
+title: Create a table in Azure Data Explorer.
-description: Learn how to easily create a table in Azure Data Explorer with the one-click experience. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022
+description: Learn how to easily create a table in Azure Data Explorer with the Create table wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 07/13/2022
 ---

 # Create a table in Azure Data Explorer